idalz/ai-powered-job-app-assistant/README.md

 pip install pytest
 ```

-For now tests has not been connected to a database.
+Currently, tests are not connected to a database..
 Run only input/output tests for endpoints and llm tests.

 ---
 ## License